Allahabad Museum

 The Allahabad Museum is a national-level museum in Prayagraj, Uttar Pradesh.

 Established in 1931, it is known for its rich collection and unique objects of art, and is funded by Ministry of Culture.
 Moreover, it is a premier research centre for archaeologists, historians and academicians and carries out extensive research activities and publications in archaeology, art and literature.
 Its rock art gallery has the largest collection of prehistoric paintings displayed in India dating from 14,000 B.C to 2000 B.C.
 The museum, using solar power system, has become the first museum in the country to become self-reliant in power generation.
 The Allahabad Museum is centrally located in the Civil Lines area of the city in a lush green garden at Chandrashekhar Azad Park, popularly known as Company Bagh.
 It is about 3 km away from the Allahabad railway junction and almost equidistant from three different Railway Stations such as Prayag, Rambagh and Prayagraj junction and about 12 km away from Prayagraj Airport.

 History

-A museum was originally set up in Allahabad in 1863 by North-West Province Governor General Sir William Muir, before being shut down for unspecified reasons in 1881.
+A museum was originally set up in Allahabad in 1863 by North-West Province Governor General Sir William Muir, before being shut down in 1881 because it was situated in one of the empty barracks which, besides being liable to injury by fire and storm, was quite unsuited to the purposes of institution.
 After the initiative to reopen the museum was taken by Jawaharlal Nehru, the then President of the Allahabad Municipal Board, stalwarts like Madan Mohan Malviya and the then leading newspaper The Pioneer, the museum was eventually opened in the Municipal Board building in 1931.
 Due to space constraint, the museum was shifted to the present building at the Alfred Park.
 The foundation stone of the present museum building was laid on 14 December 1947 by Jawaharlal Nehru and the museum was opened to the public in 1954.
 In 1985 it was declared an Institution of National Importance.